 Other support for International students can be found here: International students - Student home, The University of York

 Yes.
 The University runs a number of student exchange schemes with partner universities around the world, including North America, Asia, Australia and other European countries.
 However, there are only a small number of places available at each partner university and so there is stiff competition from across the different York departments to be selected.
-Hence we cannot guarantee you a place, unlike the named 'Year In Europe' degree option.
+Hence we cannot guarantee you a place, unlike the named 'Year Abroad' degree option.

 The Student Union also runs various RAG events ("Raising and Giving") as do the different college JCRs, culminating in RAG Week in Spring Term each year.

 The York Award is a certificated programme of transferable skills training and experiential learning, offered by the University of York in partnership with leading public, private and voluntary sector organisations.